 Knowing and Loving your Digital Camera

 Memorable photographs are created, not found.
-Therefore learning how your camera ‘represents the world’ and how to change its appearance through your camera’s functions and control are critically important skills.
+Learning how your camera ‘represents the world’ and how to change its appearance through your camera’s functions and control are critically important skills.
 Your camera needs to become an extension of your feelings so it never gets in your way, but instead facilitates your creation of more engaging, interesting and meaningful images.

-Session 1: Understanding your Camera In this session you begin to befriend the functions and features of your digital camera, and how they affect the appearance and meaning of your images.
+Begin to befriend the functions and features of your digital camera, and how they affect the appearance and meaning of your images.

 This session studies composition and the art of focusing.
-You will understand the different focusing modes and when to use them to facilitate interesting and en- gaging compositions.
+You will understand the different focussing modes and when to use them to facilitate interesting and engaging compositions.

 This session is all about depth of field, what it is and how to creatively employ it.
 Different genres of photography illustrate depth of field priorities and how depth of field changes the spatial relationships in your images.

-Session 4: Shutter Speed and Motion Exercises This session concentrates on capturing/expressing photographic motion and how to use shutter speed variations to prioritise motion and its descriptive effect on your images.
+Concentrate on capturing/expressing photographic motion and how to use shutter speed variations to prioritise motion and its descriptive effect on your images.

-Session 5: Colour Balance and Perspective Exercises This session is all about colour and drawing in images, including in-camera colour balance for heightened emotional renderings, and perspective changes to clarify the look and feel of your images.
+This session explores colour and drawing in images, including in-camera colour balance for heightened emotional renderings, and perspective changes to clarify the look and feel of your images.

-Session 6: Manual Control Exercises This session recaps all of the skills from the previous sessions only now with your camera in full manual mode for the ultimate creative control of every aspect of your image creation.
+Recap all of the skills from the previous sessions only now with your camera in full manual mode for the ultimate creative control of every aspect of your image creation.